bsorrentino/MTBlockTableView/README.md

 MTBlockTableView
 ================

 An iOS Table View that uses block-based delegation instead of protocols.
+Try it, we dare you.

 Installation
 ============

-1. Preferred way is CocoaPods, (not available quite yet).
+1. Preferred way is CocoaPods, just add `pod 'MTBlockTableView'` to your Podfile.
 2. Copy `MTBlockTableView.h` and `MTBlockTableView.m` into your project from the `MTBlockTableView` target

 Usage